I regularly receive emails that go something like this:

 I have almost completed my organization’s journey map!
 Can you give me some design suggestions before I share it with my company?

 This request comes from a good place, a desire to educate the company about the customer’s journey, but after a few questions, it quickly falls apart.
-There are at least three problems with this request.

 - Journey mapping isn’t an individual sport.
 The first problem is evident from the very first word: I. When we asked successful journey mappers what’s most important in the process, they were quite clear: “Involve a broad cross-functional team.”
 It’s certainly easier to do it by yourself, but that’s not how you drive change.
 You need to include the people you’re trying to influence in your process.